GENPACK: KPI-Guided Multi-Criteria Genetic Algorithm for Industrial 3D Bin Packing: Genetic Algorithm Approach

 \subsection{Chromosome Representation}

 Each chromosome encodes a packing as an ordered list of layers

-where each layer $\mathcal{L}_j$ stores (i) its assigned items, (ii) their 2D coordinates $\{(x_i,y_i)\}$, (iii) its height $h(\mathcal{L}_j)$, the maximum height among contained items, and (iv) the layer’s base $z$-level.
-Layers are stacked sequentially, and the cumulative height defines overall packing height.
-Within a layer, items are axis-aligned and placed on a coarse grid that avoids 2D overlaps and vertical overlaps are prevented by stacking order.
+where each layer $\mathcal{L}_j$ stores (i) its assigned items, (ii) their 2D coordinates $\{(x_i,y_i)\}$, (iii) its height $h(\mathcal{L}_j)$, i.e., the maximum height among contained items, and (iv) the layer's base $z$-level.
+Layers are stacked sequentially, and the cumulative height defines the overall packing height.
+Within a layer, items are axis-aligned and placed on a coarse grid that avoids 2D overlaps, while vertical overlaps are prevented by stacking order.